itsjustasemicolon/IT-Lab/Sem 4/CN/Assign2/README.md

 The `main()` function shows examples of how each method works, including what happens when messages get lost.

 This is basically how reliable communication works on the internet - making sure all your data gets where it's going, even when parts of it get lost along the way!

+### Write a program in C/C++ with suitable functions to implement Selective-repeat based sliding window protocol by considering the followings: a.
+DLL communications are Non-NACK based b.
+DLL communications are NACK based c.
+DLL communications are Piggybacked based